How To Freeze Mashed Potatoes Now For Thanksgiving

 (If you don’t want to freeze this, you can make it a day in advance and store it in the fridge.)

-The day before Thanksgiving, transfer to refrigerator to thaw.
+The day before Thanksgiving, transfer frozen mashed potatoes to the refrigerator to thaw.

-About an hour before dinner, set dish out to come to room temperature.
+About an hour before dinner, set the dish out to come to room temperature.

 Preheat oven to 350 degrees.

-Remove plastic wrap and bake for 30 minutes.
+Remove plastic wrap and bake uncovered for 30 minutes.
 Make sure the center is fully heated.

 I turn the broiler on for five more minutes if it’s not browned enough.